spmjs/spm/docs/en/index.md

 - You can also read our online manual [spm publish](../cli/publish.md).
 - Find more information on [package](./package.md).

+If you accidentally published a broken version, you can force to publish the version again:

+    $ spm publish -f

+You can also unpublish it:

+    $ spm unpublish family/name@version

+You can even delete the whole project (**you can never recovery it again**):

+    $ spm unpublish family/name

 ## Info & Search